mezis/mezis.github.com/_posts/2014-09-28-the-hunt-begins.md

 future; I'll still answer your comments if any!

-Oh, and I plan to brush up an machine learning and prototype a neural-network based learn-to-rank engine for HouseTrip in my last month here.
+Oh, and I plan to brush up on machine learning and prototype a neural-network based learn-to-rank engine for HouseTrip in my last month here.
 I'll definitely write about it :)